erachain/Erachain/ERA/z_bath_examples/readme.txt

 Select DataBase for dataChain. rocksdb - RocksDB or mapdb - MapDB or fast - it si complex DB for fast speed (default)

 -testnet[=TIMESTAMP]
--testnet - set genesis Timestamp = current Date and -nonet if ON and 9045 port -testnet=1511164500000 - set genesis Timestamp = DEVELOP chain on 9066 port -testnet=... tesnet chain on port 9045
+-testnet - set genesis Timestamp = current Date and -nonet is ON and use 9045 port -testnet=1511164500000 - set genesis Timestamp = DEVELOP chain on 9066 port -testnet=... tesnet chain on port 9045

--notnet
+-nonet
 No use Network

 example foe Windows: